NUI Galway Metagenomics Workshop

 desired samples.
 In the example below, stool

-you can see below, there is another argument, counts
+you can see below, there is another argument, counts, which

 abundance proportions are multiplied by read depth and rounded to the